qgrail/obsidian-ai-assistant/README.md

 ## Settings
 - Model choice: choice of model.
-Currently only `chat-gpt-turbo` is supported.
+Currently `gpt-3.5-turbo` and `gpt-4` are supported.
 - Temperature and max token
 - Replace or Add below: In prompt mode, after having selected text from your note and enter your prompt, you can decide to replace your text by the assistant answer or to paste it bellow.